 The Operation Christmas Child discipleship program is starting hundreds of thousands of boys and girls on their journey to salvation

-Everything changed when a group of Christian leaders in India, a predominately Hindu country, heard of their need.
+Everything changed when a group of Christian leaders in South Asia, a predominately Hindu region, heard of their need.

 The leaders were part of the local Operation Christmas Child team.
 They had some shoebox gifts remaining after a distribution at a nearby community.
 They decided to send them to Ravi’s village, even though it wasn’t part of their schedule.

 Ravi and his friends received their shoeboxes and then enrolled in The Greatest Journey, the follow-up discipleship program used by Samaritan’s Purse to help children become faithful followers of Jesus Christ.